wurthless-elektroniks/modern-loadfare/cbb/readme.md

 - 0xEAxxxxxx - Southbridge, including the SMC and audio controller

 After hwinit runs, 0xE1040000 is read to determine what the system RAM size is.
 Anything less than 512 MB will halt with a panic (POST 0xAF).
+However, the hwinit bytecode will usually explicitly set this value to 0x20000000, so the check should always pass.

 ## cd_load_and_jump